Gibbs point processes on path space: existence, cluster expansion and uniqueness: The Gibbsian setting

-\end{Definition} As a modification of the Poisson point process, we introduce an interaction between the paths by considering the finite-volume Gibbs point process associated to an energy functional $\Energy$.
+\end{Definition} As a modification of the Poisson point process, we introduce an interaction between the marked points by considering the finite-volume Gibbs point process associated to an energy functional $\Energy$.
 More precisely: \begin{Definition} An \emph{energy functional} $\Energy\colon\confs_f\rightarrow\IRi$ is a measurable functional on the set of finite configurations, with $\Energy(\underline{o})=0$ by convention.
-In this work we consider the energy of a finite number $N\geq 1$ of paths to be defined, for any $\gamma = \{\x_1,\dots,\x_N\}\in\confs_f$, by the sum of a self-interaction term and a pair-potential term:
+In this work, we consider the energy of a finite number $N\geq 1$ of marked points to be defined, for any $\gamma = \{\x_1,\dots,\x_N\}\in\confs_f$, by the sum of a self-interaction \comment{(\emph{external field})} term and a pair-potential term: